 Why do Arabs rub Their Noses?

 A rubbing nose is a gesture of welcoming people in the Arab world.
-Rubbing noses is a sign of respect and pride in the culture.
-It is, in fact, thousands of years old custom that has been passed down over generations.
-You can even tell which part of the Arabian peninsula somebody is from by looking at how they rub their noses.
+It is a sign of respect and pride in the culture.
+In fact, it is a thousands-of-year-old custom that has been passed down over generations.
+You can even tell which part of the Arabian Peninsula somebody is from by looking at how they rub their noses.

 This is the equivalent of an adult person kissing a child’s forehead.
 When the greeting is between adult Arabs, they rub their noses together.
 There are other cultures where the nose rub is a custom.
-The native population of Canada, New Zealand, and Scandinavia has nose rub traditions similar to the Arab world.
+The native populations of Canada, New Zealand, and Scandinavia have nose rub traditions similar to those of the Arab world.
 The nose rubs are almost always done between men and men or women and women.
 Not between people of other cultures or between men and women.

 What is Inshallah in Arabic

 This is a prevalent word in the Arab and Islamic worlds, which is often misunderstood.
 When you ask an Arab to do something or request something, he would say ‘Inshallah’ if he is happy to help you.
-But it seems that the word has received an unfortunate connotation.
+However, the word seems to have received an unfortunate connotation.
 Therefore, it is sometimes seen as a sign of a lack of interest by others.

 Common Arabic Phrases in Dubai